 Why Visit Kaudulla?

-Kaudulla is next to Minneriya National Park, its popular big brother.
+Kaudulla lies right next to Minneriya National Park, its popular big brother.
 While we loved Minneriya, we found far fewer jeeps in Kaudulla.
 In fact, it was probably the quietest of all the national parks we visited in Sri Lanka.

-Kaudulla National Park isn’t touristy at all, wildlife is excellent here, and you can’t sleep inside the park, which means it feels very untouched.
-You might even be lucky on your way back to your hotel and spot elephants walking on the side of the road!
+So, Kaudulla National Park isn’t at all touristy.
+The wildlife is fantastic, and you can’t sleep inside the park, which means it feels very untouched.
+When we headed back to our hotel, we even got lucky and saw elephants walking along the road!

 Tip: If you want to experience sleeping inside a national park under the stars, you can goย glamping in Yala National Park.